openSUSE/orthos2/docs/adminguide/systems_and_enclosures.rst

 Administrative
 ==============

 Machines that are declared as administrative are machines that belong to the Orthos system and network management.
-These machines cannot reserved by the user.
+These machines cannot be reserved by the user.

 Example: RemotePower

 Enclosures
 ##########

-Under Enclosures the case (unit) is defined, here can a parent name for a unit with several devices be defined.
+Under Enclosures the case (unit) is defined.
+A parent name for a unit with several devices can be defined.
 Several machines can then be assigned to the enclosure.
-If you create a machine object and do not specify an enclosure, the name of the enclosure is formed from the FQDN of the machine.
+If you create a machine object and you do not specify an enclosure, the name of the enclosure is formed from the FQDN of the machine.

 .. code-block::